Refinance rates with Laurel Road start at 1.89%.

 |Law School Loan||For law school students||Up to 15 years|

 |Graduate School Loan||For master’s and doctoral students||Up to 15 years|

 You might have also borrowed residency and bar study loans available to future healthcare and law professionals, respectively.
 If that’s the case, review the terms of your loan to understand your repayment options.

 Once you graduate and start making payments, it’s important to understand all your repayment options so that you don’t fall behind.
 If you’re struggling to keep up with your loans, here’s what you need to know about repaying your Sallie Mae student loans.

-If you’re facing an emergency such as a job loss, you might be able to enter your loans into forbearance.
-That means you can postpone making payments for up to 12 months while you get back on your feet.
+If you’re facing an emergency, like a job loss, you might be able to postpone making payments for up to 12 months — three months at a time — while you get back on your feet.